abdurrahimcs50/abdurrahimcs50/README.md

 # Hi there! 👋

-I’m a Sr. Back-End Developer with 3+ years of experience specializing in Python, Django, FastAPI, Docker, Celery, Django REST Framework (DRF), AWS, and SQL.
-I’ve developed and maintained high-traffic, data-driven SaaS products across fintech, healthcare, and e-commerce sectors.
-My role includes building efficient RESTful services, ensuring high-quality code, and collaborating with teams to deliver a superior user experience.

-I have a proven track record in database management, server operations, web scraping, automation, and CI/CD processes.
-My expertise in Python, Django, FastAPI, Django REST Framework, Django Celery, Docker, and various cloud platforms has enabled me to create innovative solutions that enhance efficiency and user experience.
+With over 4 years of experience in the tech industry, I specialize in backend development using Python, Django, and Django REST Framework.
+My expertise lies in crafting high-traffic SaaS solutions for fintech, healthcare, and e-commerce sectors.
+I have a proven track record in integrating Generative AI technologies such as LangChain and OpenAI API, offering unparalleled NLP and AI capabilities.
+I excel in database management, CI/CD, and DevOps, leveraging tools like Docker, AWS, and Oracle for optimal application performance.
+My commitment to continuous learning is demonstrated by my certifications from Coursera, HarvardX, and Udemy, and my passion for problem-solving drives me to deliver scalable, secure, and user-centric applications.
+Let’s connect to discuss how my expertise can contribute to your next project.

 ### 🛠 Tech Stack